Drizz1le/gf1motion/README.md

 The complete byte layout which shows the container, motion pack, skeleton, and the 3-bit channel encoding, is documented region-by-region in the [interactive atlas](https://drizz1le.github.io/gf1motion), with every example drawn from real file bytes.

+<a id="tool"></a>
+## Animation Tool

+The animation tool was build using Claude.
+I passed Claude the byte atlas, along with a few other instuctuions and constaints and it generated `anim.py` which allows for decoding and re-encoding the animation to JSON.
+In the future, I want to write my own tool for this that also allows for animations to be imported from Blender, or from other animation formats.

 <a id="proof-of-concept"></a>
 ## Proof of Concept